Jvs34/gmod_predictedentities/README.md

 It has support for custom keybindings and right click editing.

+I think of this entity base as complete, I can't really think of any other features to implement without bloating it ( already learned from that mistake ).

+However, feel free to leave an issue to have something implemented or even a pull request.

 ======================

-I'll try to make something to auto generate documentation for the wiki, right now I can't be arsed mantaining this.
+I'll try to make something to auto generate documentation for the wiki, right now I can't be arsed manually mantaining this.